SquareGPS/navixy-api/docs/backend-api/resources/field_service/place/index.md

 #### errors

-* 201 (Not found in the database) – if there is no place with such ID.
+* 201 - Not found in the database – if there is no place with such ID.

 ### list